mmueller-kaffeeschluerfercom/UA-25-Firmware-Modification/README.md

    Found VID_582&PID_E6 with checksum 0xA7F7
    Found correct ID and Checksum.
 Done here.

-if you see the following ...
+But if you see the following ...

    Found VID_582&PID_E6 with checksum 0xA7F7
    Sorry, did not detect the UA-25 ID and checksum

-Then you already had the UA-25 and the code has already done its job.
+... then you already had the UA-25 and the code has already done its job.

 If you see anything else,  the code wont work.